Dynamic Keys

 UserAgent

-• userAgent : Keys prefixed with userAgent provide with details about the system, operating system, host application etc.
+• userAgent : Keys prefixed with userAgent provide details about the system, operating system, host application etc.

 Dynamic KeyDescription